oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 messages in this example.

-In the example an OpenC2 Producer publishes a command to the channel for a specific notional actuator profile, `iota`.
-The example assumes the existence of two notional Consumers identified as `Xray` and `Zulu` that both implement the `iota` AP, and that both such Consumers are subscribed to the corresponding command topic `oc2/cmd/ap/iota`.
-The example messages show the exchange between the Producer publishing the Openc2 request and the MQTT broker.
+In the example an OpenC2 Producer publishes a command to the channel for a notional actuator profile, `iota`.
+The example assumes the existence of two notional Consumers identified as `Xray` and `Zulu` that both implement the `iota` AP, and that both Consumers are subscribed to the corresponding command topic `oc2/cmd/ap/iota`.
+The example messages first show the exchange between the Producer publishing the Openc2 request and the MQTT broker.
 A similar exchange then occurs between the broker and every Consumer device subscribed to the `oc2/cmd/ap/iota` topic to distribute the command to the intended recipients.
 While the OpenC2 request in this example is only notional, the example assumes the `response_requested` argument is omitted from the request message so the consumers exhibit the OpenC2 default behavior of sending a complete response.

 The command and response messages in the sequence diagram shown in Figure A-PRR are published with a QoS of 1, which requires the